The 2026 football World Cup will be held across the USA, Mexico and Canada between 11th June and 19th July 2026.

 Inter-confederation playoff format

-The inter-confederation playoffs will decide the final two places in the 2026 World Cup and give six teams who failed to qualify through their confederations a second chance to reach the big stage.
+The inter-confederation playoffs decided the final two places in the 2026 World Cup and gave six teams who failed to qualify through their confederations a second chance to reach the big stage.

-The six participating teams will consist of one team from each confederation, excluding UEFA, and one additional place for the confederation of the host countries.
+The six participating teams consisted of one team from each confederation, excluding UEFA, and one additional place for the confederation of the host countries.

-The six teams who have a second chance at qualifying through the inter-confederation playoffs are:
+The six teams that had a second chance at qualifying through the inter-confederation playoffs were:

 - Bolivia (CONMEBOL)